Ilie Poenaru

-Ilie Poenaru (born 11 November 1976) is a Romanian professional football manager and former football player who played as a left-back.
+Ilie Poenaru (born 11 November 1976) is a Romanian professional football manager and former player, currently in charge of Liga II club Chindia Târgoviște.

 Club career

 Poenaru started his professional career at Steaua București, but he did not appear in an official game for the club.
 Poenaru made his Liga I debut on 19 February 2002, for Politehnica Timișoara, in a 1–3 defeat against Farul Constanța.
 In his career Ilie played mostly for Politehnica Timișoara and Argeș Pitești with short periods spent at Metalul Plopeni, FC Gloria Buzău and Concordia Chiajna.

 Managerial career

 After retirement, Poenaru started his football manager career and coached teams such as: Inter Clinceni, Voluntari or Dinamo București U-19.
 In January 2018, he was appointed as manager of Liga II club Academica Clinceni.